Keep up to date with the latest Samuel and Son news

 Dan therefore organised a Pre-Application advice surgery with the LPA and submitted the initial proposal to knock down the existing tin barn, clear all the rubbish from the site and erect a family dwelling.

-On this basis, Dan prepared a full planning application for a reduced sized 3 bedroom dwelling of about 285sq m submitting an overwhelmingly detailed and comprehensive statement supported by various third party surveys and reports concentrating on the ecological advantages that the development would effect on the property.
+Dan prepared a full planning application for a 3 bedroom dwelling of about 285sq m, submitting a detailed and comprehensive Planning Statement supported by various third party surveys and reports concentrating on the ecological advantages that the development would effect on the property.

 Pleasingly, the content of the application was compelling and credible to the LPA and the application was passed, three days early by the case officer independently without the need to acquire Committee approval.